milespetrov/cccs/docs/system/strategies.md

 #### RxJS Observable

 Same solution as with **Vue.js** - pull the source code in and compile when making a production build.

+#### IE polyfills

+Both **WET** and **RAMP** include a set of **IE polyfills**.
+Such polyfills tend to be quite heavy and loading more than necessary will have a detrimental effect on the already slow browser.

+There is already an effort underway to significantly reduce the size of the **IE polyfills** for **RAMP** by replacing the library providing utf text encoding.
+See this Github issue for details: https://github.com/fgpv-vpgf/fgpv-vpgf/issues/2569

+Another approach would be to remove any polyfills from **RAMP** which are already provided through **WET** (two polyfill bundles can be created: one for use with **WET** and another for use with a standalone instance of **RAMP**).
+This is likely the most safe optimization since it doesn't not modify **RAMP** builds.